Jane Owen was appointed Governor to the Cayman Islands on Friday 21 April 2023.

 Jane remains committed to the challenge of balancing this very demanding job and working with the team at APF who are all passionate about raising awareness of mental health issues in children and young people and providing solutions to these issues.

-Shannon Seymour is a psychologist with over 25 years of clinical experience.
+Dr. Shannon Seymour is a clinical and developmental psychologist with over 25 years of clinical experience.
 She earned a PhD in Psychology with an emphasis in Infant and Early Childhood Mental Health.
-She also has a Masters in Clinical Psychology, Masters in Developmental Disabilities and is a PhD candidate who will defend her Dissertation next month.
+She also has a Masters in Clinical Psychology, a second Masters in Developmental Disabilities and a Bachelors (Honors) in Psychology.
 She is a Registered Psychologist with the Council for Professionals Allied with Medicine in the Cayman Islands.
 She is a member of the Canadian Psychological Association and the American Psychological Association.

 Monina Thompson is one of the Youth Ambassador Leaders with YAP (Youth Ambassadors Program) for the Alex Panton Foundation.
 Early on this year, she joined the UNESCO’s #iRespectU campaign on youth-led action to promote Equality, Diversity and Inclusion in the Caribbean.
 Along with her peers, she joined the Comprometidos Accelerator Programme on Disability Inclusion organised by UNESCO, Ashoka and Socialab and won seed funding to put their ideas into practice.

-Monina is also a newly appointed Youth Representative, for the National Youth Council with the Ministry of Youth, Sports, Culture & Heritage, where she sits as the Chairperson of the Public Awareness subcommittee.
+Monina is also a newly appointed Youth Representative, for the National Youth Council with the Ministry of Youth, Sports, Culture & Heritage, where she sits as the Chairperson of the Public Awareness sub committee.
 She has represented Cayman locally and internationally in sports, culture, and education.

 Having faced her own challenges with mental health at a young age, Monina is currently pursuing her Bachelors in Psychology at Carleton University and wishes to see her island adopt a proactive way of addressing mental health concerns.